-With a modem being installed, you can remotely transmit or access data without physically going to your system.
-To "wake up" your system, follow the steps below.
+The 586ITB system board supports Modem Ring-on feature which allows the Soft Power Down (Soft-Off) PC to power on to respond to incoming calls.
+With a modem installed, you can remotely transmit or access data without physically going to your system.
+To "power on" your system, follow the steps on the next page.

-- If your ATX power supply has an On/Off switch, set this to On so that even when you have shut down your system, it will always remain in "standby" mode.
-Note that when you need to use this function, you have to shut down your system by the icons under Windows 95. - 2 Enable Power Management.
+- Enable this function by setting JP26 according to the COM port where your modem is connected. - 2 If your ATX power supply has an On/Off switch, set this to On so that even when you have shut down ("soft power off") your system, it will always remain in "standby" mode.
+You can shut down your computer by executing the Shut Down command under Windows® 95. - Enable Power Management.
 This will allow your system to enter Suspend mode after you have finished accessing data.
-Refer to the Power Management Setup section for more information. - 3.
-Set Jumper JP26 accordingly.
-This will depend on the COM port where your modern is connected.
+Refer to the Power Management Setup section for more information.